 - When mixing custom stain colors, choose a couple different colors and combine them using a 50/50 ratio.
 Still haven’t found what you’re looking for?
 Change the ratio to ¾ and ¼.

 - Always hire the best wood flooring professional you can afford.
 Do your research and get recommendations for who to hire if you can.
-You’ll want to be certain the people you hire to stain your floors know exactly what they’re doing.
+You will want to be certain the people you hire to stain your floors know exactly what they’re doing.

 Summary